Energy efficiency plan: "Moving towards the best possible balance

 So this sobriety plan, what does it contain?
 For example, are you planning to close some of your establishments like other universities?

 No, we're not.
-Our first priority is to maintain the quality of our public service, as well as our quality of life at work and at school, in other words, to strike the best possible balance between the continuity of our activities and the need for sobriety.
+First and foremost, we have to maintain the quality of our public service, as well as our quality of life at work and at school.
+In other words, we have to strike the best possible balance between the continuity of our activities and the need for sobriety.
 Thus, unlike other universities that have opted for this approach, there will be no additional periods of closure, and no increase in distance learning or telecommuting, which would do nothing to reduce the country's consumption except to transfer some of it to the homes of staff and students!

 The plan focuses on three areas, the first of which is individual action.
 But how?